Skip to main content

 Girl Scout Badge Nights at the Zoo

-Come to the Zoo after hours to see the animals at night and complete a badge.
+Come to the Zoo to see some animals and complete a badge.
 These programs will complete the entire badge and will also get you a personal experience as your own educator leads you through all your badge requirements.

 Badges Offered: